Tony Mayer – Chair

 Connie Lee PsyD – President and CEO

-Connie Lee is the founding President of Angioma Alliance.
+Connie is the founding President of Angioma Alliance.
 Connie is a clinical psychologist and the mother of a daughter with multiple cavernous angiomas.
 Connie’s personal story with cavernous angioma began in January 2000.
 At that time, Connie’s 4-month-old daughter Julia received brain surgery for a major hemorrhage and hydrocephalus caused by a cavernous angioma.
-It was not known that she had the condition, and by the time Julia was taken to the operating room she was near death.
 Julia has had three additional cavernous angioma surgeries and a T2-L3 spinal fusion to correct scoliosis which is believed to be associated with the CCM3 mutation that is causing her illness.
-Today, Julia is a bright, outgoing, active young woman.
+Today, Julia is a bright, active young woman and lives with her mother in Charlottesville, Virginia.
 Connie has grown Angioma Alliance from her kitchen table to the premiere international organization that it is today.

 Karen Buck – Treasurer

 Karen has served on the Angioma Alliance Board of Directors as Treasurer since 2007.
 Karen has had a long career in accounting and IT; currently, she is a manager in Information Technology for the New York Times- Shared Services Center in Norfolk, VA.
 Karen lost her 53-year-old husband Mitch in 2010 to a rare cancer that developed at the site of his previous brain surgery for cavernous angiomas.
 Karen’s daughter and grandson have also been diagnosed with multiple angiomas.
 Her family is affected by a mutation of the CCM3 gene.